 Bruno Lawrence was a widely popular and prolific actor, musician and counter-cultural hero.
 His inimitable and charismatic screen presence was central to Kiwi legends Smash Palace, The Quiet Earth and Utu.
 Lawrence was also known for his influential and anarchic travelling theatre troupe, Blerta.

 Local movies' most magnetic leading man.
-Peter Calder, NZ Herald
+Peter Calder in The NZ Herald

 If a single word could sum up the free-wheeling flavour of alternative music and comedy in Aotearoa during the 1970s, that word would surely be ...
 Blerta.
 The 'Bruno Lawrence Electric Revelation and Travelling Apparition' included foundation members of the NZ screen industry (Lawrence, Geoff Murphy, Alun Bollinger) plus other merry pranksters.
 Drawing on the Blerta TV series and beyond, Blerta Revisited (aka Blerta - The Return Trip) is an anarchic collection of comedy skits, musical interludes and films culled from the Blerta archives.
 Costa Botes writes about Blerta here.